How to Help Young Adults to Become More Resilient

 Being able to regulate your own emotions while interacting with your developing adult will be so important.
 You don’t want to make them feel or experience any more shame or guilt than they are already feeling.

-And if you are married and want to develop your presence as a team, marriage counseling could be an excellent investment to gain tools and walk through the journey or supporting your young person together.
+And if you are married and want to develop your presence as a team, marriage counseling could be an excellent investment to gain tools and walk through the journey or support your young person together.

 Tip #2 to Help Young Adults Build Resiliency — Give Them Space to Make Decisions:

 I know.
 You want the best for your kid.
 You don’t want them to feel the harsh reality of pain or failure from potentially making a mistake.

 And…they won’t grow up unless you allow it.

 Resiliency is born out of learning how to handle mistakes.
 As well as discovering that you are empowered to take care of yourself.